3 Bible Based Credit Card Debt Payoff Strategies For Christian Women Seeking Financial Freedom

 Today, I’m going to give you some tips on how to get out of credit card debt, why people get into debt, and how to stay out of credit card debt specifically.

-It’s pretty safe to say that we all know how to get into debt (or do we?
-I’ll address that in another post).
+It’s pretty safe to say that we all know how to get into debt.
 It’s one of the easier vices to fall into.

 All you have to do is watch a commercial, see something you don’t need but desperately want, find out you can’t afford that something, and decide to buy it anyway because you “can’t live without it”.